pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_message-actions.md

 ## Get message actions

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the Admin Portal: https://admin.pubnub.com/ (see support article: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 Get a list of message actions in a channel.
-Actions are sorted by action timetoken (ascending).
+Actions are sorted by action timetoken in ascending order.

 ##### Truncated response
-If truncated, a more property is returned with additional parameters.
-Use iterative calls, adjusting parameters to fetch more actions.
+If results are truncated, the response includes a more object with parameters to continue pagination.
+Make iterative calls adjusting these parameters.

 ### Method(s)
 Use this C# method: